oracle/apex/README.md

 # [Oracle APEX on GitHub](https://oracle.github.io/apex/)

+**Note:** This branch only contains Fusion Apps REST Source Catalogs.

 Oracle APEX is a low-code development platform that enables you to build scalable, secure enterprise apps, with world-class features, that can be deployed anywhere.

 This GitHub project contains starter apps, sample apps, sample code, and plug-ins that you can use with [Oracle APEX](https://apex.oracle.com/).